 mount -t tmpfs -o size=1G tmpfs /var/spool/cups chmod 0710 /var/spool/cups chown root:lp /var/spool/cups mkdir /var/spool/cups/tmp chmod 1770 /var/spool/cups/tmp chown root:lp /var/spool/cups/tmp

-Also you need encrypted home folder (/home/yourusername) to be safe.
+Also you need encrypted home folder (/home/yourusername) to be safe and use tmpfs for writing the secrets before encryption.